-14) What do people do with emails that don’t work on their device?
+14) What do people do with emails that don’t work on their devices?

-If your email doesn’t display properly on a smartphone or tablet, 50% of consumers will just delete it rather than saving it for later.
+If your email doesn’t display properly on a smartphone or tablet, 50% of consumers will just delete it rather than save it for later.

 15) What’s the best day of the week to send emails?